 The weight you gain during pregnancy comes from your baby and the surrounding fluid, the placenta, an increase in your blood volume, and of course from the fat you gain.
 After your baby’s delivery, you will shed a few kilos but the rest of the weight loss will come from shedding your body fat.

-“Weight must be managed sensibly” warns Dr. Swati.
+“Weight must be managed sensibly” warns Dr. Priti.
 “Even if you’re overweight, we don’t want you to focus on weight loss when you’re pregnant.